-Vulnerable Consumers: Calling 111 during a power outage
+Vulnerable Consumers & calling 111 during a power outage

 In this article

 During a power outage you may not be able to call 111 from your landline because it relies on power to work.
-This is the case for all landlines using either Fibre or Fixed Wireless, and all our Home Line Plus Copper connections (if you’ve got a Home Line Basic Copper connection this can still work with no power, provided your phone device doesn’t require power too).
+This is the case for all landlines using either Fibre or Fixed Wireless, and all our Home Line Plus Copper connections (if you’ve got a Home Line Basic Copper connection this can still work with no power, but please check your phone device doesn’t require power too).

 - Be a consumer of a retail landline service with 2degrees; and

 - Demonstrate you are at particular risk of requiring the 111 emergency service due to health, safety or disability reasons; and